GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ## New rendering simulation: `prefers-reduced-transparency` {: #reduced-transparency }

-Your website users may start enabling the new experimental [`prefers-reduced-transparency` CSS media feature](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-transparency) on their devices to indicate their preference for the reduction of transparent effects.
-You might consider adapting your website to increase your website's accessibility.
-The **Rendering** drawer tab can now simulate the `prefers-reduced-transparency: reduce` setting, so you can prototype a solution and test how your website behaves in this case.
+Your website users may start enabling the new experimental [`prefers-reduced-transparency` CSS media feature](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-transparency) on their devices to indicate their preference to reduce transparent effects.
+You might consider taking this preference into account to increase your website's accessibility.
+To help you, the **Rendering** drawer tab can now simulate the `prefers-reduced-transparency: reduce` setting, so you can prototype a solution and test how your website behaves in this case.

+To test [this feature](https://chromestatus.com/feature/5191066147356672) in Chrome, enable **Experimental Web Platform features** in `chrome://flags`.

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/Xh60t9y0KnAIdwoUnbX5.mp4", autoplay="false", loop="true", muted="true", controls="true", class="screenshot", width="800", height="533" %}